agollakota/DAAMZ-Project-3/README.md

 "swipe right" or "swipe left" and "thumbs up" and "thumbs down" on the restauraunts that are returned.

 # Installation:
+The preferred method would be to install it on the Google Play Store: https://play.google.com/store/apps/details?id=com.foodswipe&rdid=com.foodswipe

+Otherwise:

 1) Open FoodSwipe
 2) react-native run-android
-3) Will give link to Google Play when published

 # Testing:
 # Which tests we used and why: